Sign up for Living Green emails

-But if you do need to use a dryer, consider using wool dryer balls to shrink drying time.
+If you must use a dryer, we encourage you to use wool dryer balls to shrink drying time.
 Each ball weighs about two ounces.
 Use three at a time to absorb moisture, rotate clothes and provide better air circulation.

 Why use wool dryer balls?

 - Depending on the make and model of your dryer, they decrease drying time by 30 to 50 per cent, saving energy and money.